-6.112 Procedures for Student Reassignment Transfer
+6.112 Procedures for Student Reassignment

-Students may be reassigned transferred to a school outside of their residential zone with the approval of the Santa Rosa District School Board.
-Reassignment A student transfer is not an automatic right but is a carefully considered process by the District with obligations on the part of the parent and students to whom it is granted.
+Students may be reassigned to a school outside of their residential zone with the approval of the Santa Rosa District School Board.
+Reassignment is not an automatic right but is a carefully considered process by the District with obligations on the part of the parent and students to whom it is granted.
 Parents may submit an application for a school reassignment/transfer request beginning May 15th and ending June 15th each calendar year.
 No applications will be accepted after June 15th unless the parent/student has established residence in Santa Rosa County after June 15th of the current year.
-Reassignment transfer determinations will not be made prior to July 15th.
+Reassignment determinations will not be made prior to July 15th.

-A parent must meet with the Principal of the school serving the student's residential address and request a reassignmenttransfer, using Form 61-02-04.
-After this meeting, the parent must meet with the Principal of the school where they would like their child to attend to request the reassignmenttransfer.
-Both Principals must recommend/not recommend the request by signing the reassignment request document and indicate which will be forwarded to the Director of High Schools for presentation to the Santa Rosa School Board.
+A parent must meet with the Principal of the school serving the student's residential address and request a reassignment, using Form 61-02-04.
+After this meeting, the parent must meet with the Principal of the school where they would like their child to attend to request the reassignment.
+Both Principals must sign the reassignment request which will be forwarded to the Director of High Schools for presentation to the Santa Rosa School Board.
 The parent will be notified of the school board's decision and will be required to provide their child's transportation to and from school.